i0Ek3/blogie/README.md

 To ensure the standardization of the application, we will abstract the basic functions to the public component of the project.

-- error code standardization
+- Error code standardization

-- configuration management
+- Configuration management

-- database connection
+- Database connection

-- log writting
+- Log writting

-- response processing
+- Response processing

 ### Interface Generation